 StackIQ takes a “software defined infrastructure” approach to provision and manage cluster infrastructure that sits below Big Data platforms such as Apache Hadoop.
-In the guest post below, StackIQ co-founder and VP Engineering Greg Bruno explains how to install Cloudera Standard on top of StackIQ’s management system so they can work together.
+In the guest post below, StackIQ co-founder and VP Engineering Greg Bruno explains how to install Cloudera Enterprise on top of StackIQ’s management system so they can work together.

 The hardware used for this deployment is a small cluster: one node (i.e. one server) for the StackIQ Cluster Manager and four nodes as backend/data nodes.
 Each node has two disks and all nodes are connected via 1Gb Ethernet on a Private Network.
 The Cluster Manager node is also connected to a Public Network using its second NIC.
 (StackIQ Cluster Manager is used in similar deployments between two nodes and 4,000+ nodes in size.)